-The pandemic clearly defined the crucial role of international shipping and delivery in e-Commerce and online multi-vendor marketplaces.
+The recent COVID-19 clearly defined the crucial role of international shipping and delivery in e-Commerce and online multi-vendor marketplaces.

 When e-Commerce became the forefront of retailers, delivery services became an essential service provider not just domestically but also internationally and this includes Southeast Asia.